 - See Curry/Cecelski comparative reading guide

 - Read: Jack Dougherty, “Conclusion: Rethinking History and Policy in the Post-Brown Era” in More Than One Struggle: The Evolution of Black School Reform in Milwaukee.
 Chapel Hill: University of North Carolina Press, 2004.
-Read and comment on Google Doc version annotated for 2017 and 18.
+Read and comment on Google Doc version annotated for 2017-19.

 - Announcements

-- How to declare a major in Ed Studies – Do it before Spring Break, not after!)
+- How to declare a major in Ed Studies – Do it before Spring Break!

-- Ed Studies Junior Plan: Mandatory meeting, Tues March 6th common hour
+- Ed Studies Junior Plan: Mandatory meeting for rising seniors, Tues March 5th common hour in McCook 201 conference room (with pizza)

 - Presentation: Evolution of School Desegregation Law, part 2